 Saying his father showed Christ-centered integrity as a businessman in Lake Charles, John challenged students to make Jesus their foundation upon entering the work force.

 “That foundation will be with you forever,” John said.
 “And you can make a difference in whatever you are doing, and that matters.”

 “God has given you talents and abilities you can use for the Kingdom,” he continued.
 “The Kingdom of God is relational.
 Think and pray about those talents and blessings that God has given you.”

 Paul Hixson — also an alumnus from Sulphur, La., with an MAT degree — asked students to consider how they can impact the world for Christ: “You are at a time in your life when you have some decisions to make.
 What’s your legacy going to be?
 The decisions you make are going to prepare you for the rest of your life.”

-Brewer expressed his gratitude toward the Hixson family, whose generational and material contributions to Louisiana College support “our Vision of Preparing Graduates and Transforming Lives.
+Brewer expressed his gratitude toward the Hixson family, whose generational and material contributions to Louisiana Christian University support “our Vision of Preparing Graduates and Transforming Lives.
 The entire family epitomizes who we are as we strive to educate the whole student by emphasizing the maturity of intellect and maturity of Christian character.”